Microsoft Dynamics 365 (online) Security and Compliance Planning Guide

 A privilege authorizes the user to perform a specific action on a specific entity type.
 Privileges apply to an entire class of objects, rather than individual instances of objects.
 For example, if a user does not have the privilege to read accounts, any attempt by that user to read an account will fail.
 A privilege contains an access level that determines the levels within the organization to which a privilege applies.
 Each privilege can have up to four access levels: Basic, Local, Deep, and Global.

-Teams can also be assigned a security role and can own Microsoft Dynamics CRM records.
-Microsoft Dynamics CRM does not require a specific user to be the record owner.
+Teams can also be assigned a security role and can own Microsoft Dynamics 365 records.
+Microsoft Dynamics 365 does not require a specific user to be the record owner.
 This reduces the amount of record ownership housekeeping required from administrators when users change business units, teams or leave the company.

-Microsoft Dynamics CRM includes a set of predefined security roles, and when users are created in the system, each user must be assigned one or more security roles.
+Microsoft Dynamics 365 includes a set of predefined security roles, and when users are created in the system, each user must be assigned one or more security roles.

 For more information, in the Microsoft Dynamics CRM 2013 SDK, see the topic How Role-Based Security Can Be Used to Control Access to Entities in Microsoft Dynamics CRM.